 It was around the time that the system of loans became known as the Compere di San Giorgio—the contracts of Saint George—after the saint in whose name they were raised.
 Once formalized, credit flowed so easily that investors began to worry about the security of their loans.
 Regulatory articles were drawn up and commissioners were appointed to oversee the operation of the bank and approve all loans.

 The compere were issued in a system more formal and sophisticated than almost anywhere else in the world at the time.
 But reasons of state, not finance, dictated the next stage in the bank’s evolution.

 The rivalry with Venice that had driven so much of Genoa’s early growth precipitated the crisis.
 Over 125 years, from 1256 to 1381, Genoa fought five wars with that other mercantile republic.
 These were fought mostly in the Eastern Mediterranean, where trade with the Crusader States, Byzantium, and Genoa’s Black Sea colonies brought the two sides into conflict.

 Genoese fortunes ebbed and flowed over the course of these wars, during which both Genoa and Venice sought out alliances, raided each others’ colonies, and hunted down enemy ships all across the Mediterranean.
-The final such war, which lasted from 1377 to 1381, ended in a decisive Venetian victory.
-While the terms of peace were ultimately not excessively punitive towards Genoa, the war had been enormously expensive.
+The final such war, which lasted from 1377 to 1381, ended in deadlock.
+The war had been enormously expensive for Genoa.
 A decline in state revenues corresponding to the loss of trade share meant that public finances were in terrible shape for decades after the war.